FunkyPenguin24/CoordinateTranslator/README.md

 [Now available on Google Play!](https://play.google.com/store/apps/details?id=com.latlonpackage.coord_translator)

-## TODO

-[ ] Sanitise inputs - only accept valid lat/longs and grid references

-[ ] Saved places - allow users to save places when they view the location on a map and add notes/pictures - allow them to view all their saved places on a big map

-[ ] Utility section - calculating distance between two grid references (other utility stuff?)

 ## Building the project

 This repository is a flutter project, not a built app, so you can clone it and edit the project however you want.